-IMU and TASI are due twice a year, by the 16 of June and by the 16th of December, with reference to respectively the first semester and the second semester of each year.
+IMU is due twice a year, by the 16 of June and by the 16th of December, with reference to respectively the first semester and the second semester of each year.

 Bear in mind that for a property that is jointly owned, each owner is responsible to pay the respective tax share separately.
 This means that the local Municipality expects a payment from each owner, even for property jointly owned by a married couple, if both spouses names are on title.

-IMU and TASI Exemption: You do not have to pay IMU or TASI for the property you live in as your primary residence, registered as such in your Italian tax return or on your Italian ID.
+IMU Exemption: You do not have to pay IMU for the property you live in as your primary residence, registered as such in your Italian tax return or on your Italian ID.

-Further reduced IMU and TASI rates and exemptions might apply depending on property status, owner’s conditions and local rules.
+Additional reduced IMU rates and exemptions might apply depending on property status, owner’s conditions and local rules.

-IMU and TASI legislation gets amended rather frequently.
+IMU legislation gets amended rather frequently.
 From semester to semester applicable rates and exemption rules might change.

 Check HERE for more information.

-Follow us on LinkedIn for more on this topic
+Follow us on LinkedIn and Facebook for more on this topic.

 *The information presented in the Studio Legale Metta web site has been written and reviewed by Italian lawyers.
 However, it should not be construed to be legal advice, nor promotion of the establishment of a relationship between lawyer and client.
 The case studies and answers contained in this web site pertain to the specific situation referenced and should not be understood to generally apply to other circumstances.
 Persons accessing this web site are encouraged to seek independent counsel for advice concerning their individual needs for legal assistance.